jks85/Predicting-Text-with-NLP/README.md

 File names of the form *___gram_5_table_short.csv* contain n-grams of a particular token length (e.g. bi_gram refers to pairs of tokens).
 The file name includes "short" as the original database of n-grams was too large for R Shiny to support

+**Note:** n-gram tables represent text sampled from a larger data set of ~3 million lines.
+10% of this data set was sampled to achieve the 30k lines used for training.
+The original text files, the code used to randomly sample the files, and the code used to create the "short" n-gram tables have not been included in this repo at the moment.